apache/storm/docs/SECURITY.md

 configuring your Operating System to restrict the operations that can be done.
 This is generally a good idea even if you plan on running your cluster with Auth.

+Storm's OS level security relies on running Storm processes using OS accounts that have only the permissions they need.
+Note that workers run under the same OS account as the Supervisor daemon by default.

 The exact detail of how to setup these precautions varies a lot and is beyond the scope of this document.